moncef09/social-image-builder/README.md

 - **Agentic user flow** – The app asks two short follow‑up questions about mood and style using a simple state machine.
 These answers help tailor the backgrounds and final composition, making the experience feel interactive and personal.
 - **Automatic element extraction** – Leveraging the Gemini API, the backend breaks your description down into search terms for finding relevant background images.
-- **Image search & selection** – The frontend uses the Google Custom Search API to fetch candidate background images.
-You can pick or skip images for each element.
+- **Image search & selection** – The frontend uses the Google Custom Search API to fetch candidate images not just for the overall mood, but also for each distinct element in your description (for example, if you mention “watermelon” the app will show different watermelon photos).
+You choose which reference image best fits your vision for every item.
 - **AI‑generated composite** – Once you’ve selected backgrounds and uploaded a product photo, the server constructs a single detailed prompt and uses the Gemini image model to generate a photorealistic composition.
 The product’s appearance is preserved while the background reflects your chosen mood and style.
 - **Modern, responsive UI** – Built with vanilla JavaScript and custom CSS, the interface uses a step‑by‑step layout, chat bubbles for the agentic questions, and clear calls to action.